alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-reading-book-tawassul-through-prophet.md

 note: true
 locale: en
 lang: en
-excerpt: "What is the ruling on reading the book entitled Dala’il Al-Khayrat by Imam Muhammad ibn Sulayman Al-Jazuly which contains daily Awrad (oft-recited invocations)"
+summary: "What is the ruling on reading the book entitled Dala’il Al-Khayrat by Imam Muhammad ibn Sulayman Al-Jazuly which contains daily Awrad (oft-recited invocations)"
 ---

 ### Question: